 The per-seat licence was built for a world where humans did the work.
 AI is breaking that assumption.
 But before writing off enterprise software incumbents, take note of another of my heuristics: When innovation stops in the product, it moves to the price list.

 The per-seat licence is an elegant model for a world where humans do the work.
 As a company grows, it hires more people, and enterprise SaaS revenue grows in lockstep.
+It is simple, predictable, and has made a generation of enterprise software businesses very wealthy.

 But it was designed for a time when the unit of productivity was a person.
 AI is breaking that assumption.
 If an autonomous agent does the work of ten analysts, the customer's productivity skyrockets, and the incumbent's per-seat revenue collapses by 90%.
 Legacy SaaS vendors are now financially incentivised to keep users busy rather than effective.
+Every AI copilot they launch is carefully calibrated to keep a human in the chair, because a truly autonomous product makes the per-seat contract an absurdity.
+AI-native entrants will have no such constraint because they'll typically price on outcomes delivered or token usage, not headcount.

-Faced with existential pressure on the per-seat model, enterprise SaaS vendors will do what they have always done: repackage, rebundle, and reprice with considerable speed, creativity and innovation.
 The price list is the last line of defence.
 And in enterprise software, it is a surprisingly well-fortified one.

 6. In SaaS, the context is the moat